Orchestration Is Where Agent Projects Die.

 Replay.
 Any run can be resumed from any point, with full state restoration.
 The board can be shown what the system did.
 The regulator can be shown what the system would do.

 Refusal over guessing.
 Missing or invalid inputs produce structured errors.
 The system declines to act when it cannot act correctly.
-Best-effort guessing is exactly the behavior that fails a compliance review.
+Best-effort guessing is exactly the behaviour that fails a compliance review.

 How we work